-The multisymplectic analogues of hamiltonian vector fields and Poisson bracket in symplectic geometry have been longly investigated \cite{ks75,k97,fr01,fpr03,fpr03b,fr05}.
-We here propose the natural definitions for general PD-hamiltonian systems.
-Notice that, even if they look formally identical to (or possibly less general than) the ones proposed in \cite{ks75,fr01,fpr03,fpr03b}, our definitions have actually got a dynamical content, not only a kinematical one (see Remark \ref{Rem1}), so that, for instance, we can prove a PD-version of (hamiltonian) Noether theorem.
-That's why, e.g., we will better speak about PD-Noether symmetries rather than hamiltonian (multi)vector fields \cite{fpr05}.
+The multisymplectic analogues of Hamiltonian vector fields and Poisson bracket in symplectic geometry have been longly investigated \cite{ks75,k97,fr01,fpr03,fpr03b,fr05}.
+We here propose the natural definitions for general PD Hamiltonian systems.
+Notice that, even if they look formally identical to (or possibly less general than) the ones proposed in \cite{ks75,fr01,fpr03,fpr03b}, our definitions have actually got a dynamical content, not only a kinematical one (see Remark \ref{Rem1}), so that, for instance, we can prove a PD version of (Hamiltonian) Noether theorem.
+That's why, e.g., we will better speak about PD Noether symmetries rather than Hamiltonian (multi)vector fields \cite{fpr05}.